Associate Professor, Learning Sciences & STEM Education

-Affiliate Assistant Professor, UCB Center for Race & Gender
+Affiliate Associate Professor, UCB Center for Race & Gender

 Dr. Sengupta-Irving’s research explores the sociocultural, disciplinary, and political dimensions of children’s mathematics learning.
 Broadly, her work asks a deceptively simple question: What, in addition to mathematics, do children learn when they learn mathematics?
 Dr. Sengupta-Irving works closely with teachers to understand and design pedagogical approaches that promote racially minoritized children's fluency in disciplinary ideas and practies, while also engendering a sense of joy, agency, and collectivism in learning.
 Through a mix of prolonged ethnographic study, teaching experiments, and microanalyses of children’s interactions, her work generates new knowledge to resist neoliberal logics that render math learning a stratifying project of race, class, and gender in schools.